Which NMOs and other organizations have implemented the USABat standard?

 Dixie Boys Baseball

-What specific NMO leagues and divisions will adopt USABat?
+What specific leagues and divisions have adopted USABat?

 - Nolan Ryan, Pee Wee Reese, Gil Hodges, Willie Mays, Jackie Robinson, and Roberto Clemente division tournaments